It's your history - don't just learn it, LIVE it!

 We do not have a full time "shipping department", remember that this is a small business and there are often projects on the bench that ahead of yours.
 First come, first serve, no whining, fighting or cutting in line!

 Oftentimes popular items are backordered.
 That is how it goes with handmade, period correct stuff, it takes time to build.
 Backorders are held by deposit, and filled on a first come, first serve basis.
+We are talking about international trade here and there are a lot of variables.

 Please don't order something, then send me rude emails telling me that you ordered an item a week ago and still haven't got your package and that by comparison you ordered a sword from some giant mail-order house and it came in less than a week so you have put a stop on your credit card payment.
 Flintlocks need to be tuned, and mass-produced swords don't.
 If your life needs to happen that quickly, muzzleloaders are not for you.